DeepLearnI/auction-price-regression-tutorial/README.md

 job can be run in Atlas without modification.** However, with minimal changes to the code we can take advantage of Atlas features that will enable us to:

-* when a training job completes, view artifacts such as plots and tensorboard logs, alongside model performance metrics
+* view artifacts such as plots and tensorboard logs, alongside model performance metrics
 * launch many training jobs at once
 * organize model experiments more systematically